StijnVerdenius/LTH_paper_summaries/Zeros, signs and the supermask (Zhou et al (uber), 2019).md

 ## Supermask

+##### motivation

+*"The masking operation tends to move weights in the direction they would have moved during training.
+So what if we don't train at all?"*

+##### What is a supermask?

 A supermask is a mask that applied to a randomly initialized untrained network produces results better than chance.
+They use the same large magnitude pruning, but then a version that also prunes weights that did not maintain their initial sign.

+__So they do train the unpruned network, just not after pruning__

-Using previous findings, authors propose the large_final_same_sign mask criterion which selects weights with large final magnitudes that also maintained their initial sign.
-Converting weights to signed constants are also helped.
+Converting weights to signed constants are also worked.

-**Supermasks can also be trained:**
+##### Supermasks can also be trained:

 Instead of training the network, train a binary mask tensor over the weights.